juntotechnologies/climetrics/README.md

 # Climetrics Landing Page

-A modern landing page for Climetrics - a platform that provides powerful environmental data analytics to help organizations understand and reduce their climate impact.
+A modern landing page for Climetrics - a platform that provides powerful surgical data analytics to help healthcare organizations understand and improve surgical outcomes.

 ## Features